ArifaKhanLab/RVDB_PY3/README.md

 `.` is the home or parent directory, `apr.2025` is the date of the update, `30.0` is the version of RVDB; these parameters are needed to identify the directory for the update. `./RVDBv29.0/U-RVDBv29.0.fasta` is the full path to the previous, unclustered version of the database (if you want, you can also compare to any other version of RVDB).
 The script outputs two files into the main folder of the update: `RVDBv$version.missing.csv` and `RVDBv$version.new.csv`, e.g. `RVDBv30.0.missing.csv` and `RVDBv30.0.new.csv`.

 ## **6. Creation of raw RVDB fasta files**
 In the old Python 2 RVDB production pipeline, this is the last step to generate U-RVDB.
-We have implemented several improvements and refinements described in the publication along with the Python 3 conversion: **1)** Taxonomy-based phage removal, **2)** poly N filtration for SARS-CoV-2, and **3)** Replacement of clustering algorithm from CD-HIT-EST to Many-against-Many sequence searching (MMseqs2).
+We have implemented several improvements and refinements described in the publication along with the Python 3 conversion:
+1. Taxonomy-based phage removal,
+2. Poly N filtration for SARS-CoV-2, and,
+3. Replacement of clustering algorithm from CD-HIT-EST to Many-against-Many sequence searching (MMseqs2).
 Therefore, the `U-RVDBv[version].fasta` is now served as the intermediate, raw U-RVDB for the downstream process instead of the final product in the old Python 2 pipeline.
 We chosed not to replace the Python 3 script name to ensure the backward compatibility.

 ### Creation of raw U-RVDB fasta file
 Following manual review, the unclustered raw RVDB fasta file can be generated using the script `create_U-RVDB_file.py`.
 Navigate to the home or parent directory (`RVDB` in this example) and enter the following command: